bowman2001/perplexdoc/content/doc/appendix/config/menu.md

 tags: [menu]
 ---

-Menu configuration file in {$config/_default}.
-Contains mostly menus for external links.
+The project menu configuration file in {$config/_default}.
 {.p-first}<!--more-->

-The menu structure for internal links is preferably built from frontmatter parameters in the corresponding Markdown files!
+The menu structure for internal links is preferably built from frontmatter parameters in the Markdown files.
+This central file only contains entries without a page.
 {.clear}

 {{< highlight yaml "linenos=true" >}}